Infinite integrals in terms of series: Exercises

-\end{example} \begin{example} In this example we derive a generalized Malmsten form in terms of a finite double series involving the first partial derivative of the Hurwitz-Lerch zeta function.
+where $n=1,2,3,..,$ and there exists a singularity at $x=i$. \end{example} \begin{example} In this example we derive a generalized Malmsten form in terms of a finite double series involving the first partial derivative of the Hurwitz-Lerch zeta function.
 There exists a singularity at $x=1/a$.
 In this example we look at deriving a generalized integral form originally studied by Malmsten $\log\log(x)$ \cite{malmsten} infinite integrals.
 Here we use equation (\ref{eq:thm2}) and take the first partial derivative with respect to $k$ and set $k\to 0$.
-We use equation [Wolfram, \href{http://functions.wolfram.com/06.10.20.0007.01}{01}] to simplify the pochammer symbol (gamma representation) when taking the derivative.
-This form is used as the pochammer symbol for this evaluation is undefined when $k=0$.
-The finite series representation for the pochammer symbol removes this discontinuity and thus the finite double series is able to be evaluated.
+We use equation [Wolfram MathWorld, \href{http://functions.wolfram.com/06.10.20.0007.01}{01}] to simplify the Pochammer symbol (gamma representation) when taking the derivative.
+This form is used as the Pochammer symbol for this evaluation is undefined when $k=0$.
+The finite series representation for the Pochammer symbol removes this discontinuity and thus the finite double series is able to be evaluated.
 We then simply the remaining terms;

 where $Re(v)>1,Re(m)>0$ and there exists a singularity at $x=1/a$.
 If $Re(b)<0$ then $Re(a)<0$ and the singularity exists at $x=i/a$. \end{example} \begin{example} In this example we use equation (\ref{eq:malm1}) and form two equations by setting $a\to 1,b\to -1,m\to m, m\to,s$ and take their difference and simplify.
 Note we treat the quantity $0^0=1$, see \cite{mobius}, during the evaluation of the double series;